yogisalomo/english-speaker-friendly-korean-companies/README.md

 3. Create a PR to the `main` branch

 Feel free to add more data based on your knowledge and/or experience.
 Let's empower each other as international software engineers in Korea!

-### TODO

-- Automatically Append Tags from other attributes of JSON
-- Add Hiring status
-- Add Tech stack of the company as attribute
-- Include other attributes (especially fields) for search criteria (so far only title is searchable)
-- SEO
-- UI improvement (idea please)